 Contaminants originate from three general sources:

 - Contaminants in the surrounding area of the compressor are drawn into the air system through the intake of the air compressor.
-Ingested contaminants appear in the form of water vapor, hydrocarbon vapours, natural particles and airborne particulates.
+Ingested contaminants appear in the form of water vapour, hydrocarbon vapours, natural particles and airborne particulates.

 - A compressed air system will contain in-built contamination.
 Piping distribution and air storage tanks, more prevalent in older systems, will have contaminant in the form of rust, pipe scale, mineral deposits and bacteria.

 If the compressed air system has not been designed for your industry specific requirements, it has potential to cause major problems to product quality and operating expenses.